Can I specify a Dockerfile and let W&B build a Docker image for me?

 </Tab>

-When adding a job to a queue in the W\&B App, provide the Dockerfile path in the **Overrides** section.
-Enter it as a key-value pair with `"dockerfile"` as the key and the path to the Dockerfile as the value.
+When you add a job to a queue in the W\&B App, provide the Dockerfile path in the **Overrides** section.
+Enter it as a key-value pair with `"dockerfile"` as the key and the path as the value.

-The following JSON demonstrates how to include a Dockerfile in a local directory:
+The following JSON shows how to include a Dockerfile from a local directory:

 ```json title="Launch job W&B App" theme={null}